 This is important as you want the cup to fully open and fit against your vaginal walls after it is inserted.
-This is to collect your menstrual blood with no gaps, and therefore, no leaks.
+This is to collect your menstrual blood with no gaps, and so, no leaks.
 This does not mean that you need to choose the firmest menstrual cup on the market.

-How easily a menstrual cup opens up, with little or lots of effort, will also depend on the strength and elasticity of your vagina.
+How easily a menstrual cup opens up, with little or more effort, will also depend on the strength and elasticity of your vagina.
 Remember, every woman’s body is completely different.
 That's what makes it so special!

 The 'Squish' Factor - Soft vs Hard Menstrual Cups

-To figure out what cup is considered soft, and what cup is considered firm, you can squish the cup’s 'O' shaped rim down with your thumb and forefinger to see how much it flattens down.
+Squish the cup’s 'O' shaped rim down with your thumb and forefinger to see how much it flattens out.

-If a cup’s rim is easily squished and flattens out quite a bit, then it is considered to be softer.
+If a cup’s rim is easy to squish and flattens out quite a bit, then it is a soft menstrual cup.